It is a short tutorial on the Difference between the

 maven default life cycle goals execution order

-validate: validate checks all the valid information of an maven application
+validate: validate checks all the valid information of a maven application

 compile: Compile source code into class files i.e java to class files which also includes test classes (java and test folder java files)

-test: Running test classes located in src/main/test folder
+test: Running test classes located in the src/main/test folder

 verify: Checks integration test and verify the result

-install: This installs the jar/war file into local repository, so that other projects can use these as an dependency.
+install: This installs the jar/war file into a local repository so that other projects can use these as a dependency.

-deploy: This deploy artifact jar/war into remote repository.
+deploy: This deploys artifact jar/war into the remote repository.